 HHRD is not the sole JI organization operating in America.
 It is just one component of a powerful network of JI groups coordinated by an organization named the Islamic Circle of North America (ICNA).
 ICNA has openly identified itself as a JI organization on a number of occasions.
 Other ICNA-run organizations include another aid organization named ICNA Relief (formerly run by HHRD chairman Mohsin Ansari) and a youth wing named Young Muslims.

-Jamaat-e-Islami’s campaign in favour of Obama and Hillary:
+Jamaat-e-Islami’s campaign in favor of Obama and Hillary:

 Islamist Watch, a project of the Middle East Forum had launched Islamist Money in Politics (IMIP), to monitor Islamists’ influence in the halls of power, inform the public about which politicians accept their tainted money, and hold accountable those who do.
 According to IMIP, Jamaat-e-Islami, through its sister organizations have spent a significant amount of money towards the election campaign of Barack Obama in 2008 and again in 2012.
 It also has backed Democratic Party’s presidential candidate Hillary Clinton.